hcrlab/code3/README.md

 nvm use node
 ```

+You will also need MongoDB, Meteor, and pymongo.

 ### Install the software
 Copy the `pr2.rosinstall` into the `src` directory of your catkin workspace, then run `wstool up -j8`.
 This downloads all of the code for Code3, plus some other stuff that is not strictly necessary (again, we hope to streamline this in the future).